Scan Science and Technology

 The Experts below are selected from a list of 306 Experts worldwide ranked by ideXlab platform

-Nacima Labadie – 1st expert on this subject based on the ideXlab platform
+Nacima Labadie – One of the best experts on this subject based on the ideXlab platform.

 Predictive modelling with panel data and multivariate adaptive regression splines: case of farmers crop delivery for a harvest season aheadStochastic Environmental Research and Risk Assessment, 2016Co-Authors: Valeria Borodin, Jean Bourtembourg, Faicel Hnaien, Nacima LabadieAbstract: